Important Resources to Prevent Eviction

 Are there new landlord tenant rules in Portland, Maine?

-There are new landlord-tenant rules that went into effect in Portland at the beginning of December, 2020.
+There are new landlord-tenant rules that went into effect in Portland at the beginning of December, 2020 with some changes made in 2022.
 The rules cover:

 - Discrimination in housing;

-- The length of notices for tenants-at-will; and
+- The length of no cause eviction notices;

 These new rules are specific to the City of Portland, Maine.
 They do not apply anywhere else in the state of Maine.